-Sensex rises over 1,100 points, Nifty above 17,200
+Sensex rises over 1,2760 points, Nifty closes above 17,200

 Asian stocks also bounced on Tuesday a day after Britain decided to take back a proposal to cut taxes for citizens with incomes of £150,000 (Rs 1.3 crore) or more per year.

-“The ‘risk-off, risk-on’ texture of the market is in response to fast changing economic and market signals,” VK Vijayakumar, chief investment strategist at Geojit Financial Services, told Livemint.
-“For the near-term the market sentiments have turned positive with declining trend in dollar and US bond yields.
+“The ‘risk-off, risk-on’ texture of the market is in response to fast-changing economic and market signals,” VK Vijayakumar, chief investment strategist at Geojit Financial Services, told Livemint.
+“For the near-term the market sentiments have turned positive with a declining trend in dollar and US bond yields.
 If this trend continues foreign institutional investors will again turn big buyers in India and they will not get stocks cheap.”